RosterElf Logo

 If you're living alone, make sure to spend time with friends to release tension and stress from work.
 Also, try to turn your phone off to resist the urge of wanting to check it from time to time.

-Key Takeaway
+Key takeaway

 You can maintain healthy boundaries by modifying your way of using your devices, reconsidering your use of personal and workspace, and integrating opportunities for healthy living and socialising.
 These are necessary for a more efficient work-life balance.
 So, to help you effectively separate work and home life, this guide is your helping hand.

 RosterElf's cloud-based rostering and payroll software truly is a game-changer.
-Say goodbye to roster conflicts and chase employees for their availability to work.
+Say goodbye to roster conflicts and chasing employees for their availability to work.
 Instead, employees can easily update their availability to work and notify managers about it through a smartphone app.

 Staff set the times and days they can work, and RosterElf does the rest.
-Our software then automatically suggests available employees fill shifts.
+Our software then automatically suggests available employees to fill shifts.

 What are you waiting for?
 Time to take your rostering and payroll game to the next level and boost your business' performance.
-Call us now at 1300 353 000, and our team will be more than happy to assist you.

-To get a clearer view of how our app works, enjoy 30-day access to our tool for free!
+To get a clearer view of how our app works, enjoy 15-day access to our tool for free!

 Important Notice